se-edu/se-book/modeling/modelingStructures/ooStructures/text.md

 </box>

-However, object structures do not change at random; they change based on a set of rules, as was decided by the designer of that software.
+However, object structures do not change at random; they change based on a set of rules set by the designer of that software.
 Those **rules that object structures need to follow can be illustrated as a _class structure_** %%i.e. a structure that exists among the relevant classes%%.

 <box>